 Last modified 2/28/2022 12:58:36 AM EST

-The IRS Form 941, Employer's Quarterly Federal Tax Return, is used by employers to report the withholding tax amount from the employee's paycheck.
+The IRS Form 941, Employer's Quarterly Federal Tax Return, is used by employers to report the withholding tax amount from their employee's paycheck.
 The taxes include Federal Income Taxes, social security taxes, and Medicare taxes.
 The form is also used to report the employer's share of social security taxes and Medicare taxes.
 By filing this form, the employers can know the tax amount they owe to the IRS and pay them through the available payment modes.

 If your business handles any of the following payroll amounts, you must report Form 941 to the IRS: